 Idaho Municipal Permits

 The City of Coeur d’Alene (ID0022853), City of Post Falls (ID0025852), and Hayden Area Regional Sewer Board (ID0026590) all have NPDES permits with numerous PCB-related requirements.
-These permits have very similar, if not identical requirements to monitor PCB congeners at influent, effluent and instream locations and participate in the SRRTTF.
+These permits were all made effective as of December 1, 2014 and all expire of November 30, 2019.
+They all have very similar, if not identical requirements to monitor PCB congeners at influent, effluent and instream locations and participate in the Task Force.
 Other requirements that are common to these three permits and which will reduce PCB loads to the Spokane River are:

 Submit a Toxics Management Plan to EPA and IDEQ, with the goal of reducing loadings of PCBs to the Spokane River to the maximum extent practicable.
 The Toxics Management Plan must address source control and elimination as follows: